Helping you grow closer to God

 A verse came to my mind at the end of a day.
 I’d traveled, and I had the privilege of having dinner with my older sister that I rarely see.
-And it says, the heart is more deceitful than all else and is desperately wicked.
-Who can understand it?
+It says, “The heart is more deceitful than all else and is desperately wicked.
+Who can understand it?”

 God brought Galatians 1:10 and Luke 16:15 to mind as I recalled those events.

 Now, that’s ugly.
-But it was in comparing myself with others that I was arrogant.
+But it was in comparing myself with others that – my arrogance.
 And therefore, I was unloving to my sister.
-I was unloving to a man who God may have wanted to hear the Gospel.
-I was unloving, because in my comparison, I compared downward and me and mine, and what I had to do was here.
-Instead of considering others more important than myself.
+I was unloving to a man who God may have wanted to hear the gospel.
+I was unloving, because in my comparison, I compared downward and me and mine, and what I had to do was here, instead of considering others more important than myself.

 Where are you on the journey?
 What if this week you said, God, I am going to attack the hit man of either arrogance or envy?
 I want to maximize my love so I can minimize the urgent and the demanding that is masquerading and causing my life to be so complex.